jcaw/theme-magic/README.md

 ### Setting Your Wallpaper

 Pywal was designed to generate a color scheme that matches your wallpaper.
-If you wish to set a wallpaper, it's best to do that first.
+Because of some quirks in how Pywal works, you have to set the wallpaper before exporting a theme from Emacs, or it will not be saved.
 Call this command in a shell:

 ```shell
 wal -i "path/to/wallpaper.png"
 ```

 Pywal will set your wallpaper and save it in its cache.
-Now, apply your Emacs theme:
+Now, you can apply your Emacs theme:

 ```emacs
 M-x theme-magic-from-emacs